 The parish of St Anne’s Worksop is relatively affluent in comparison to our two neighbouring parishes in the heart of the town which are both in the bottom 10% of social deprivation.
 Social mix includes a similar group of older people and those under 18 (both about 19% in each category).
 There are a high number of working families.
 There is varied employment some locally with the close proximity of both B&Q’s and Wilkinson’s national distribution centres.
 However, many families take advantage of the relatively cheaper house prices in the area with many who commute to the nearby cities of Sheffield, Doncaster and Nottingham.
 Ethnicity is predominantly White British (97%) and only 3% of varied ethnicity, although there is a growing Polish and Slovak community.

 The town and parish are well served by schools, medical centres, dental surgeries, shopping areas and community resources.
 Good public transport is provided by frequent bus services in the town and to the wider cities of Sheffield, Doncaster and Nottingham and good train links from both Worksop to surrounding towns and from Retford to London within an hour and a half.

 The parish is served by St Anne’s church and also has a hall attached.
 The hall is well used by the community and is the venue for the church’s Light Club on a Sunday morning.
-The current staff team includes the Priest in Charge, a part time parish clerk, 4 Readers and a dedicated team of lay representatives.
-The Priest in Charge also holds responsibility for two neighbouring rural parishes at St Mary’s, Norton Cuckney and St Winifred’s Holbeck.
-From July we will also have a priest in training curate joining the team and we are advertising concurrently with this role a part time children’s and family worker role.
+The current staff team includes the Vicar, a part time parish clerk, 4 Readers and a dedicated team of lay representatives.
+We also have a Youth Worker and Family and Children’s Worker.
+We currently have a Curate as part of the team.
+The Vicar also holds responsibility for two neighbouring rural parishes at St Mary’s, Norton Cuckney and St Winifred’s Holbeck.